1. Introduction

 1. This is a recommandation established before.

-6. Click on the icon Action to implement the recommendation and switch on the following view.
+7. In the Actions column, click on the relevant icon Action to implement the recommendation and switch on the following view.
+By clicking on the icon in the second row (Rec 3), the following screen appears:

 1. Set the new control, now in place.
 It will replace the old one in the risk analysis and replace the old current risk by the residual risk.